Repairs - service standards

 - defects with cooking, refrigeration and sanitary appliances (an alternative may be supplied as a short-term remedy).

-Investigate, make safe, repair if possible or appoint specialist contractors, within seven days, includes:
+Investigate, make safe, repair if possible or appoint specialist contractors, within seven days, including examples of:

 - minor repairs to doors and windows